steveoro/goggles_api/README.md

 ## Dev Workflow _(for contributors)_

-When you push a commit to the `master` branch the build system will re-test everything you allegedly have already checked locally using Guard as described above.
+When you push a commit to the `master` branch, the build system will re-test everything you allegedly have already checked locally using Guard as described above.

-The project uses a full CI pipeline setup on Semaphore 2.0 (currently for the `master` branch only) that will promote a successful build into the Docker `latest` production image on DockerHub.
+The project uses a _full CI pipeline_ setup on Semaphore 2.0 (currently for the `master` branch only) that will promote a successful build into the Docker `latest` production-only image on DockerHub.

-All other tagged Docker images will be autobuilt by DockerHub itself, as soon as a specific branch has been manually tagged as a _release_ from the GitHub UI.
+All other tagged Docker images will be auto-built by DockerHub itself, as soon as any specific branch has been _manually tagged_ as a _release_ from the GitHub UI.
 (Using GitHub release tags that respect semantic versioning, with format `MAJOR`.`MINOR`.`BUILD`)

 Given this, avoid cluttering the build queue with tiny commits (unless these are hotfixes) and with something that hasn't been greenlit by a local run of the whole test suite: it's adamant that you don't push failing builds whenever possible.

 Basically, remember to:

-- login to docker from the console with `docker login` whenever you're using Docker for testing or development;
+- login to docker from the console with `docker login` whenever you're using Docker for testing or development (in order to avoid pull/push threshold caps);
 - always develop with a running `guard` in background;
 - when you're ready to push, do a full test suite run (just to be sure);
 - run also an additional Brakeman scan before the push as suggested above.